-Course Name: Diplomacy and Security Course Code: MAD 606 Course Pre-requisites: NA Credit hours: 3 Description:
+Course Name: Diplomacy and Security

+Course Code: MAD 606 Course Pre-requisites: NA

-This course examines the various facets of the dynamics of Intelligence and National Security.
-It investigates the evolution of intelligence and the international intelligence community.
-It will provide adequate knowledge about the relationship between military force, international security, military organizations and diplomacy.
-It also focuses on international relations issues of importance, such as: nuclear politics, war, secret intelligence, economic integration and political fragmentation.
-This political development has been accompanied by civil war, terrorism, use of force, instability, and occupation.
-All of these mentioned variables play an important role in shaping international relations.
-This course will also deal with diplomacy and statecraft emphasizing economic, demographic and environmental issues.
+This course provides adequate knowledge about the relationship between military force, international security, military organizations, and mainly diplomacy.
+It also focuses on international relations which shape modern diplomacy such as: nuclear politics, war, secret intelligence, economic integration, and political fragmentation.
+The course also discusses the political development which has been accompanied by civil war, terrorism, use of force, instability, and occupation as well as the security variables that play an important role in contemporary diplomacy.
+Students in this course will also deal with statecraft emphasizing economic, demographic, and environmental issues.

-Course Name: International Political Economy Course Code: MAD 607 Credit hours: 3 Description:
+Course Name: International Political Economy

+Course Code: MAD 607 Credit hours: 3 Description:

-This graduate level course on International Political Economy asses various aspects and politics of international economic relations at the global level and their interactions.
-Students will learn, debate, discuss and critically analyze major theories and perspectives used in the field as well as the issues and challenges of international trade, finance and development.
-The course will also debate and analyze such important topics as foreign aid, foreign debt, international finance, foreign direct investment, MNCs as well as issues and challenges of global financial crisis and developmental issues.
+This course focus on assessing the various aspects and politics of international economic relations at the global level and their interactions.
+Students will learn, debate, discuss and critically analyze major theories and perspectives used in the field as well as the issues and challenges of international trade, finance development.
+The course will also discuss and analyze important topics such as foreign aid, foreign debt, international finance, foreign direct investment, MNCs as well as issues and challenges of global financial crisis and developmental issues.
 Furthermore, it will analyze the issues and challenges related to international trade, trade theories, trade finance.
-We will explore and examine the causes and reasons of financial crises in world economy, their causes and devastating impacts particularly on developing countries.
-Issues like, foreign investments, international monetary affairs, foreign aid, globalization, and protection of environment will also be debated and analyzed in the class.
+Students in this course will explore and examine the causes and reasons of financial crises in world economy, their causes and devastating impacts particularly on developing countries.
+Issues like, foreign investments, international monetary affairs, foreign aid, globalization, and protection of environment will also be discussed and analyzed in the class.